pedropark99/Personal-website/posts/2023/2023-12-29-vim-cheatsheet/cheatsheet.typ

 = Insert mode, start writing new code

 - Enter insert mode before the cursor: #normal() `i`
+- Enter insert mode after the cursor (append): #normal() `a`
+- Create a new line below the current line, then, move the cursor to this new line, then, enter insert mode: #normal() `o`
+- Create a new line above the current line, then, move the cursor to this new line, then, enter insert mode: #normal() `O`
 - Enter insert mode at the beginning of the current line: #normal() `I`
-- Enter insert mode after the cursor (append): #normal() `a`
 - Enter insert mode at the end of the current line (append): #normal() `A`
-- Create a new line below the current line, move the cursor to this new line, and then, enter insert mode: #normal() `o`
-- Create a new line above the current line, move the cursor to this new line, and then, enter insert mode: #normal() `O`

-= Indentation and code style

-- Reindent the entire file: #normal() `gg=G`
-- Reformat the entire file using the code style of by the LSP #footnote[This command will use the current LSP to reformat your source code, so it conforms with the code style recommended by this LSP.
-For example, if you are editing a C source file, you are likely using the `clang` LSP.
-Then, this `:Format` command would apply the code style recommended by the `clang` LSP over the current file]: #command() `:Format`

-- Add more indentation (i.e. move right) to the current line #insert() `<Ctrl> + t`
-- Subtract indentation (i.e. move left) of the current line #insert() `<Ctrl> + d`

 = Delete content